 Information contained herein is based upon sources we consider to be reliable; we do not, however, guarantee its accuracy.

 Past performance is not a reliable indicator of future performance.
 All investments are subject to market risk, including the possible loss of principal.
-The value approach to investing carries the risk that the market will not recognize a security’s intrinsic value for a long time or that a stock judged to be undervalued may actually be appropriately priced.
+Growth stocks are subject to the volatility inherent in common stock investing, and their share price may fluctuate more than that of income‑oriented stocks.
 International investments can be riskier than U.S. investments due to the adverse effects of currency exchange rates, differences in market structure and liquidity, as well as specific country, regional, and economic developments.
 These risks are generally greater for investments in emerging markets.
 All charts and tables are shown for illustrative purposes only.

 T. Rowe Price Investment Services, Inc.